Written by Dr James Tan

 When To See an Orthopaedic Doctor in Singapore

-When it comes to deciding if you should see an orthopaedic doctor vs a chiropractor, it’s essential to consider the severity of your conditions.
+When it comes to deciding if you should see an orthopaedic specialist vs a chiropractor, it’s essential to consider the severity of your conditions.
 For chronic or acute pain such as Anterior Cruciate Ligament (ACL) tears, it’s best to go directly to a medical doctor to treat ACL tears.
-An orthopaedic doctor can quickly and effectively treat pain.
-A doctor can also put you on the path of physical therapy and medication if required.
+An orthopaedic specialist can diagnose your condition and offer effective pain-relief options.
+A specialist can also put you on the path of physical therapy and medication if required.

 Everyday Activities Are a Struggle